 Washington, D.C. – Congressman Tom Cole (OK-04) released the following statement after the U.S. House of Representatives passed H.R.
 1808, the Assault Weapons Ban of 2022.
 Cole voted against the legislation.

 “H.R.
 1808 constitutes the greatest attack on the constitutional rights of law-abiding gun owners that I have seen during my time in Congress, and I vehemently oppose it,” said Cole.
 “More importantly though, the Second Amendment to the United States Constitution does not allow Congress to take away that right.
 As I have said before, I believe that any effort to address gun violence must be deliberative and open and must ensure that constitutional rights are preserved for all Americans.
 Sadly, this bill does not meet that test and instead tramples on the rights of law-abiding Americans.

 Defend2 supports school safety with dedicated resources at the federal level, an investment in better access to, and quality of, mental health care, increased funding and support for law enforcement, and a firm position on gun crime with serious penalties for those who break the law.
 We do not support senseless gun control measures that will only infringe on the rights of the law-abiding.

 This bill was introduced in the 117th Congress, which met from Jan 3, 2021 to Jan 3, 2023.
+H.R.1808 was passed by the House on July 29, 2022 but was never passed by the Senate.
 Legislation not passed by the end of a Congress is cleared from the books.